-All participants must agree on decisions that affect the entire group.
+All participants must consent to decisions that affect the entire group.

 [Module pages are works in progress]